How To Completely Delete All your Google Activity

 - When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.

-If you choose to delete all of your browsing history, all of your saved passwords will be wiped too.
+If you choose to delete all of your browsing histories, your saved passwords will be wiped too.
 Make sure that you remember your passwords before proceeding.
-If you happen to have a Password Manager application like LastPass already set up, this will not affect it.
+If you happen to have a Password Manager application like LastPass already set up, performing this action will not affect it.

 Before I cover how you’ll go about deleting all of your currently collected Google Activity, I’ll go over how to archive it for personal use.
-So if for some reason or another, you’d like to have a chance to download your Google search history, continue on to the next section.
+So, if you’d like to have a chance to download your Google search history, continue on to the next section.

 Downloading Your Google Search/Browser History